ksachin7/Docker-Kubernetes/readme.md

 | `docker volume prune`                                | Removes all unused volumes.                                                                        |
 | `docker system prune`                                | Cleans up all unused Docker data, including stopped containers, unused images, and networks.         |

-**Table of customized commands**
+**Customized commands**
-These are custom commands defined in a script and are not actual Docker commands.
+Created these custom commands defined in a script and are not actual Docker commands.

 | **Custom Command**                            | **Description**                                                                                   |
 |--------------------------------------|---------------------------------------------------------------------------------------------------|